Everything you Need to Know About the Business-to-Consumer (B2C) Model

 The B2C Challenge

-The challenge of the business-to-consumer model is that businesses need to maintain a steady sales steam in order to stay viable.
+The challenge of the business-to-consumer model is that businesses need to maintain a steady sales steam to stay viable.
 When the economy gets tough, consumers may make changes in their spending, and that can affect a B2C business.
-While a cut back on consumer spending can also affect the B2B model (because businesses often require goods and services to stay in business) the impact is greater when it comes to a B2C business.
+While a cut back on consumer spending can also affect the B2B model (because businesses often require goods and services to stay in business), the impact is greater when it comes to a B2C business.
 For example, businesses always need marketing, and therefore companies that provide marketing services to a large client roster, have a better chance of survival.